Capturing profit and unlocking synergy value with a low-cycle operating model

 A LCOM should align with the strategic direction of the portfolio of resources a company is developing.
 Naturally, each resource play can differ markedly.
 Yet, going forward, the following key characteristics will serve as hallmarks to guide the inclusion of any given resource in a portfolio to support profitability through all cycles:

-Unsurprisingly, Middle-Eastern and Russian resources have CapEx efficiency advantages.
+Unsurprisingly, Middle-Eastern resources have CapEx efficiency advantages.
 Offshore resource plays have also made great strides, many of which now only require an investment of less than $3/bbl.
 This, combined with their proximity to fast-growing Asian demand centers, makes them attractive portfolio resources.
 Offshore assets still require years of sustained investment before a first barrel flows and thus cannot be brought on or offline quickly to react to demand swings.

 In contrast, US shale resources are more capital intensive and less cash-flow producing on average, with resources requiring close to $4/bbl of capital investment.
 Still, US shale nevertheless holds two important advantages: its cycle efficiency is high, and it is close to a major and mature global demand center.
 Oil and gas can be brought on relatively quickly — within mere months.